VaRuN-2509/Franka_Data/README.md

 # Franka_Data
 This repo contains the required data needed for training diffusion policy on the real franka hardware.
-Step by Step procedure to collect Data:
+Step by Step procedure to collect Data from Human demonstration for the PushT task.

 # Diffusion Policy